 On the walk back, I took a closer approach to the seastacks as the sun slipped over hills in the distance.
 The blowing sand made for quite the cinematic sunset.

-It's an intriguing thought that otherwise mundane or secluded locations featured in default wallpapers across operating systems are possibly the most viewed locations on Earth ever.
-I spent much of my childhood using school computers booted with Windows 10, and thus saw the same view from this beach quite literally everyday at school (truth be told, I had no idea where the photo was taken at the time).
-To say it was surreal to see the beach in real life is an understatement.
+Although secluded and often inaccessible, locations like Wharariki featured in default wallpapers across operating systems are possibly the most viewed locations on Earth ever.
+I spent much of my childhood using school computers booted with Windows 10, and thus saw the same view from this beach quite literally everyday at school.